torvalds/linux/Documentation/admin-guide/mm/userfaultfd.rst

 operations never involve heavyweight structures like vmas (in fact the userfaultfd runtime load never takes the mmap_sem for writing).

-Vmas are not suitable for page- (or hugepage) granular fault tracking when dealing with virtual address spaces that could span Terabytes.
+Vmas are yest suitable for page- (or hugepage) granular fault tracking when dealing with virtual address spaces that could span Terabytes.
 Too many vmas would be needed for that.